-- 19. With respect to supplementary information presented in relation to the financial statements as a whole: - a.
-We acknowledge our responsibility for the presentation of such information. - We believe such information, including its form and content, is fairly presented in accordance with guidelines prescribed by accounting principles generally accepted in the United States of America. - The methods of measurement or presentation have not changed from those used in the prior period. - d.
-When supplementary information is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance of the supplementary information and the auditor's report thereon. - 20.
+- 20. With respect to supplementary information presented in relation to the financial statements as a whole: - We acknowledge our responsibility for the presentation of such information. - b.
+We believe such information, including its form and content, is fairly presented in accordance with U.S. GAAP. - c.
+The methods of measurement or presentation have not changed from those used in the prior period. - d.
+When supplementary information is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance of the supplementary information and the auditor's report thereon. - 21.
 With respect to Management's Discussion and Analysis and Required Supplementary Information Pension presented as required by Governmental Accounting Standards Board to supplement the basic financial statements: - a.
 We acknowledge our responsibility for the presentation of such required supplementary information. - b.
-We believe such required supplementary information including its form and content, is fairly presented in accordance with guidelines prescribed by accounting principles generally accepted in the United States of America. - c.
-The methods of measurement or presentation have not changed from those used in the prior period. - 21.
-During the course of your audits, you may have accumulated records containing data that should be reflected in our books and records.
-All such data have been so reflected.
-Accordingly, copies of such records in your possession are no longer needed by us.
+We believe such required supplementary information is measured and presented in accordance with guidelines prescribed by U.S. GAAP. - c.
+The methods of measurement or presentation have not changed from those used in the prior period.